WRJL-FM

-WRJL-FM (99.9 FM, "99.9 All Gospel") is a radio station licensed to serve Eva, Alabama, United States.
-The station is owned by Rojo, Inc.

-It broadcasts a southern gospel music format that serves Huntsville, Alabama, and central North Alabama.
+WRJL-FM (99.9 FM, "99.9 All Gospel") is a commercial radio station licensed to Eva, Alabama, United States.
+The station is owned by Rojo, Inc. It broadcasts a southern gospel music format that serves Huntsville, Alabama, and central North Alabama.

 History

 This station received its original construction permit from the Federal Communications Commission on May 31, 1996.
 The new station was assigned the call letters WRJL-FM by the FCC on August 30, 1996.
 WRJL-FM received its license to cover from the FCC on November 2, 1999.

 Upgrades

 In January 2006, the FCC issued a construction permit to allow WRJL-FM to upgrade from Class A to Class C3 and upgrade their 6,000 watt signal to an effective radiated power of 25,000 watts.
 The station received its license to cover these changes on February 13, 2009.